Technical Writing, and Documentation Service Provider

 As a child, I dreamed of being a pilot, and as a young boy I dreamed of being a doctor, but there are dreams that cannot be and storms we cannot weather.

 I am now a Tech.
-Writer in the business of creating knowledge base, designing information architecture, and evangelizing products, through newsletters, release notes, engineering blogs, and white papersI communicate technical knowledge, arousing the reader's curiosity.
+Writer in the business of creating knowledge base, improving information architecture, and evangelising products, through newsletters, release notes, blogs, and white papersI communicate technical knowledge, arousing the reader's curiosity.
 The process of learning excites me.
-I love to research and convey complex information in a simple, understandable, and user-friendly format, to capture the interest of readers, ensuring that users can quickly and easily navigate their way through the intricacies of complex products, and frameworks.
-I am energized by the steady and deliberate journey from ignorance to competence.
+I love to research and convey complex information in a simple, understandable, and user-friendly format, and capture the interest of readers, so that they can can quickly and easily navigate their way through the maze.
+I am energised by the steady and deliberate journey from ignorance to competence.

-As a writer, I delve in three worlds - one world where I put myself into the shoes of target readers, gauging their levels of expertise - novice to an expert; the second world where I spend my time researching and interacting with applications; and the third world, where I craft my writing until it's perfect.
+As a writer, I delve in three dimensions - the first dimension where I put myself into the shoes of target readers, gauging their levels of expertise - novice to an expert; the second dimension where I spend my time researching and interacting with applications; and the third dimension, where I craft my writing until it's perfect.

 After a piece of writing has been developed, I make it better, cleaner, and more efficient.
 I take the feedback to polish it further and make it the best possible version of itself that it can be.
 Check out this video that highlights the importance of feedback.